Engel & Völkers

 To avoid such risks, buyers should conduct due diligence and thoroughly research the property developer’s financial records, track records, and ensure that the sales contract has protective clauses to address any potential delays.

-Developer and project risks
+Developer and Project Risks

 The biggest asset any property developer has is their previous record for starting and completing projects on time.
 However, even the most reputed developers may face issues during the project development - which is a risk all off-plan property buyers should be aware of.